matthewhall78/hello-world/resume.md

 	* Developed the first set of screens using Bootstrap (HTML/CSS/JS)
 	* Mentoring Product Manager in Scrum
-	* Completed 2 vendor community opportunities using the Code-with-Us program from BC Dev Exchange to hire a front-end dev for creation of the mockup and prototypes, and then to hire a back-end dev to develop an API, back-end code, database utlizing related DevOps pipeline tools.
+	* Completed 2 vendor community opportunities using the Code-with-Us program from BC Dev Exchange to hire a front-end developer for the creation of mockups and prototypes, and then to hire a back-end developer, to build an API, back-end code, and database,
-	* First MVP targeting to be completed at the end of April, 6 weeks after the first Sprint.
+	* Gained knowledge in the use of related DevOps pipeline tools and Scrum tools
+	* Built a product roadmap for the completion of a Carbon Credit Trading system

 ## Business Portfolio Manager, Business Analyst and Project Manager:
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Present
 - Knowledge and experience with change management processes and project management methodologies (8 yrs)
 	* Lead Business Portfolio Manager on the Mines & Mineral Resources Automation & System Integration (MMRASI) project (Jan 2014 to Present)
-	* Lead Project Manager for the Database and Spatial Technology Upgrade Project
+	* Lead Project Manager for a Database and Spatial Technology Upgrade Project in which I lead the coordination efforts between the impacted application
 	* Since Apr 2007 I have used change management process and project management methodologies to coordinate the delivery of software releases in my assigned portfolio within the IMB
 	* I have taken three Project Management courses (PM 11, PM 200 & PM 250)